-- 1. Save your work. - 2.
-Shut down the computer and close the display. - 3.
-Disconnect AC power and all external hardware devices from the computer. - 4.
-Turn the computer upside down on a flat surface. - 5.
-Remove the battery.
-(See Inserting or removing the battery on page 31).
+- 1. Save your work. - Shut down the computer and close the display. - 3.
+Disconnect all external hardware devices from the computer. - 4.
+Unplug the power cord from the AC outlet. - 5.
+Turn the computer upside down on a flat surface with the front of the computer toward you.